sotosoc/bible_ventilated/README.md

 I like to break LONG stuff into short stuff where it makes sense.
-Often, this will mean changing a semicolon into a period if and when it helps to understand the text.
+Often, this will mean changing a semicolon into a period if and where it helps to understand the text.

 ## No Place to Hide